plone/training/docs/mastering-plone/configuring_customizing.md

 ### Content

-1. Content rules
 1. Content types
 1. Editing
 1. Image handling
+1. Content rules
-1. Markup
+1. Relations
 1. Moderate comments
-1. Relations

 The following control panels are so far only available in the backend: